Youth Program

 Finding Your Calling: Exploring Careers on Your Path of Service

-This workshop will be facilitated in a personal capacity by Adelia Douglas, a career coach at the University of South Florida, who brings nine years of experience guiding students toward meaningful, purpose-driven career paths.
+Facilitated in a personal capacity by Adelia Douglas, a career coach at the University of South Florida, this workshop draws on nine years of experience guiding students toward meaningful, purpose-driven career paths.

 Special Workshop 2